YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 where _n_ ranges from 0 to 10 inclusive, and the tuple _(c, n, s)_ satisfies the
 relation _ascii_ctrl_.

-OCanren will answer: "_s_ could be any one of the following strings,"
+OCanren will print the following strings:
 ```
 Null
 Start of heading